 Here, we take a look at some of the best restaurants in London, covering everything from long-established culinary institutions to exciting new concepts.

 Alain Ducasse at The Dorchester

-One of just three London restaurants with three Michelin stars, Alain Ducasse at The Dorchester has long been regarded as the city’s ultimate fine-dining destination.
-By retaining its third star in the 2020 guide, it celebrated a decade with the honor having first earned it in 2010.
+One of just five London restaurants with three Michelin stars, Alain Ducasse at The Dorchester has long been regarded as the city’s ultimate fine-dining destination.
+By retaining its third star in the 2020 guide, it celebrated a decade with the honor of having first earned it in 2010.
 Ducasse’s career has been laden with Michelin stars, currently holding 18 and at one stage having as many as 21.

 Alain Ducasse at The Dorchester offers contemporary French cuisine in modern and elegant décor along with professional and friendly service.
-The seasonal menu changes frequently, but diners can expect a mix of British ingredients and French technique.
+The seasonal menu changes frequently, but diners can expect a mix of British ingredients and French techniques.
 There is also a vegetarian menu (Jardin) in an ode to the changing habits of diners.